sigrunnr/tmuxai/README.md

 ### Example Use Cases

-Watch Mode is could be valuable for scenarios such as:
+Watch Mode could be valuable for scenarios such as:

 - **Learning shell efficiency**: Get suggestions for more concise commands as you work

   ```
-  TmuxAI » /watch suggest more efficient alternatives to my shell commands
+  TmuxAI » /watch spot and suggest more efficient alternatives to my shell commands
   ```

 - **Detecting common errors**: Receive warnings about potential issues or mistakes